 Do not record stops along the way if they are incidental to the main trip purpose unless they involve a significant detour or time delay (more than 15 minutes).
 However, dropping off a passenger on the way to work is a separate trip since the purpose is to facilitate a passenger.
 In most cases it will be up to the respondent to determine what constitutes a trip.
-The interviewer should not change the information, once collected, unless there is a definite error; i.e., it does not matter if a minor stop does get recorded as a separate trip.
+The interviewer should not change the information, once collected, unless there is a definite error; i.e. it is not critical if a minor stop-off does get recorded as a separate trip provided the interviewer does not make a habit of recording these incidental trips.